Do you model your business processes?

 - Enable change.

-Process modelling aids communication and understanding between the different stakeholders; helping to identify and solve problems.
+Modelling business processes aids communication and understanding between the different stakeholders; helping to identify and solve problems.
 They also provide the documentation to how something should be processed and encourage one way of working.
 It allows future changes to be more agile and secure.

 Mapping versus Modelling.

 Most people assume these are the same.
 In one way, I can see why.
 However, they are different.
-It is important that a process is mapped before the detailed modelling is completed.
-This is key when you have processes that cross departments.
+It is important that a business process is mapped before the detailed modelling is completed.
+This is key when you have business processes that cross departments.

 - A Process Map helps to determine the processes required to deliver value to the main beneficiary.
 It shows the dependencies between processes.